-Any cases requiring reassignment shall be referred to the Administrative Judge along with any reason for reassignment.
+Any cases requiring reassignment shall be referred to the Administrative Judge along with the reason for reassignment.
 When merited, the Administrative Judge will reassign the case.
-The Judge receiving the case may transfer a case of similar import to Judge requesting reassignment.
+The Judge receiving the case may transfer a case of similar age and import to the Judge requesting reassignment.